iYadavVaibhav/iyadavvaibhav.github.io/_posts/2020-07-14-google-cloud-platform-notes.md

   - `instance-name` is name given during creation of instance
   - `dir-on-instance` is address where you need to copy, eg, `~`
 - Download `gcloud compute scp --recurse instance-name:remote-dir local-dir`
+- to login to server using command `gcloud beta compute ssh --zone "us-central1-a" "instance-name" --project "project-name"`.

 ## GCP Firebase